qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 The `urlPositionCrs` parameter in `config.json` determines the projection to use for the extent resp. center coordinates in the URL.
 By default the map projection of the current theme is used.
 If `urlPositionCrs` is equal to the map projection, the `crs` parameter is omitted in the URL.

+If the search text passed via `st` results in a unique result, the viewer automatically zooms to this result on startup.
+If the search result does not provide a bounding box, the `minScale` defined in the `searchOptions` of the `TopBar` configuration in `config.json` is used.

+## Startup position
+By default, the viewer opens zooming on the respective theme extent, as defined in `themes.json` (and overrideable in `themesConfig.json`).

+Alternatively, the following three options exist to influence the startup position:

+- Pass appropriate `c`, `s` or `e` URL parameters, as documented in [URL parameters](#url-parameters).
+- Pass a search text which results in a unique result (i.e. a coordinate string) as URL parameter, as documented in [URL parameters](#url-parameters).
+- Set `startupMode` in the `LocateSupport` options of the `Map` configuration in `config.json`.
+Possible values are `DISABLED`, `ENABLED` or `FOLLOWING`.
+If a search text is passed via `st` URL parameter, the `startupMode` is ignored.

 ## Keeping the QWC2 application up to date
 As mentioned in the [quick start](#quick-start) chapter, QWC2 is split into a common components repository and an application specific repository.
 The goal of this approach is to cleanly separate user-specific configuration and components which common components which serve as a basis for all QWC2 applications, and to make it as easy as possible to rebase the application onto the latest common QWC2 components.